WhisperRT -- Turning Whisper into a Causal Streaming Model: Method

 Throughout this paper, we primarily use the \emph{max} operation to represent \emph{greedy decoding}, where the token with the highest conditional probability is selected at each step.
 While it is possible to \emph{sample} tokens from the probability distribution instead, this alternative is only considered in the context of \emph{beam search} decoding.

-Applying \eqref{eq:next_token} in the streaming setting is challenging, particularly when processing fixed-size input chunks that are not necessarily aligned with token boundaries.
-This setup introduces two primary obstacles.
-First, a token may be \emph{partially} contained within a chunk, with the remainder spanning into the next one.
+Applying the inference procedure \eqref{eq:next_token} to the streaming setting presents two primary challenges, especially when processing fixed-size input chunks that may not align with token boundaries.
+First, a token may be \emph{partially} contained within an input chunk, with the remainder spanning into the next one.
 In such cases, the model lacks sufficient information to confidently predict the complete token.
 Second, the chunk may not provide enough contextual information, leading to premature or unstable token predictions that would differ if future input were available, especially for tokens with similar phonetic content.
-These challenges underscore the need to explicitly address temporal boundaries and ensure contextual continuity during streaming inference—considerations that motivate our focus in both inference design and fine-tuning, as we elaborate in this and subsequent sections.

 To overcome these obstacles, we propose a decoding mechanism that supports token-level regression, allowing the decoder to revise past predictions in light of new information.

+To motivate our approach, consider Figure~\ref{fig:models-conf-comparison}, which illustrates the most probable tokens with temporal alignment.
+The X-axis shows the top-5 token predictions, while the Y-axis denotes the number of processed acoustic frames.
+The fine-tuned \emph{WhisperRT} model (right) exhibits increasing confidence in the correct token as more acoustic context becomes available, in contrast to the vanilla Whisper model (left).
+Notably, the fine-tuned model predicts the correct token \texttt{your} one frame earlier than the vanilla model.

-A token is considered \emph{stable} if its prediction is consistent across two consecutive chunks.
-When this condition is met, the prediction is considered finalized.
-In contrast, \emph{unstable} tokens—those with inconsistent predictions—are discarded, and decoding is resumed from the first unstable position.
+A token is considered \emph{stable} if its prediction is consistent across two consecutive input chunks.
+When this condition is met, the prediction is considered \emph{finalized}.
+In contrast, \emph{unstable} tokens, those with inconsistent predictions are discarded, and decoding is resumed from the first unstable position.
 We describe this heuristic in the context of both greedy decoding and beam search decoding.